tschwecke/harvey/lib/actions/README.md

 ### Extract Action

-The extract action can be used to parse out values from the response headers or body using dot notation.
+The extract action can be used to parse out values from the response headers or body using dot and array notation.
 For example:

 	{
 		"id": ...